Tag Archives: Emory Cohen

 This period is the Vietnam War, Civil Rights, assassinations, Woodstock, and many other historical moments.
 Dangerous, the culture and people were changing and very rebellious.

-Much like the country around it, the club changes with time, transforming from a basic gathering place for local outsiders into an underworld of violence, forcing Benny to choose between Kathy and his loyalty to the club.
+Much like the country around it, the club changes with time, transforming from an essential gathering place for local outsiders into an underworld of violence.
+This forces Benny to choose between Kathy and his loyalty to the club.

-The strongest parts of The Bikeriders are the beginning and end with portions in the middle section making it drag and lowering a potential ‘A’ rating to an ‘A-‘.
+The most vital parts of The Bikeriders are the beginning and end, with portions in the middle section, making it drag and lowering a potential ‘A’ rating to an ‘A-.’

 But the other sections are so rich with characterization and events that they usurp the dull parts.

-We meet Benny in a bar where he sips a drink.
-He is hastily told by two local thugs to remove his biker jacket.
+We meet Benny in a bar, where he sips a drink.
+Two local thugs hastily tell him to remove his biker jacket.
 After a bloody fight in the parking lot, we realize how much the biker club means to him and what it symbolizes.

 It’s a club where the vermin, weirdos, undesirables, and those cast aside by society find a place and are cared for by one another.
 That is until the years pass and things change by meaner and less loyal bikers.

-The Bikeriders is told from the perspective of Kathy through a series of interviews with her friend, Danny (Mike Faist).
-He is the real-life author of the book the film is based on.
+The Bikeriders is told from Kathy’s perspective through interviews with her friend Danny (Mike Faist).
+He is the real-life author of the book on which the film is based.

 Comer is outstanding in the lead female role.
 She is strong and resilient, attracted to the dangerous lifestyle and the bikers, but only has eyes for Benny and will not be taken advantage of.

 Butler and Hardy are also terrific.
-Arguably co-leads, Butler’s Benny is childless, freer than Hardy’s Johnny, a family man.
-Johnny sees Benny as the next leader of the Vipers but Benny wants none of that.
+Arguably co-leads, Butler’s Benny is childless and more accessible than Hardy’s Johnny, a family man.
+Johnny sees Benny as the next leader of the Vipers, but Benny wants none of that.

-Both men are tortured by comparisons to the club and life outside the club.
+Comparisons to the club and life outside the club torture both men.
 During a long homoerotic scene, Johnny and Benny are dangerously close to kissing as Johnny discloses the reasons why Benny should lead the club.

 Besides the acting, the gritty environment oozes with richness.
 The soiled biker bars, sticky floors laden with blood, beer, and vomit, emit from the silver screen.